pprados/virtual-dataframe/README.md

 ## Motivation

+Do you want to create a code, and choose at the end, the framework to use it?
+Do you want to be able to choose the best framework after simply performing performance measurements?
-This is a set of tools, to help the usage of Dask, with differents technology stack.
+This framework unifies six Panda-compatible components, to allow the writing of a single code, compatible with all

 ## Synopsis

 With some parameters and Virtual classes, it's possible to write a code, and execute this code:
-- With or without multicore
-- With or without cluster (multi nodes)
+- With or without Dask
 - With or without GPU
+- With or without cluster

-To do that, we create some *virtual classes*, add some methods in others classes, etc.
+To do that, we create some virtual classes, add some methods in others classes, etc.

 It's difficult to use a combinaison of framework, with the same classe name, with similare semantic, etc.
-For example, if you want to use in the same program, Dask, cudf, pandas and panderas, you must manage:
+For example, if you want to use in the same program, Dask, cudf, pandas, modin and panderas, you must manage:
 - `pandas.DataFrame`, `pandas,Series`
+- `modin.pandas.DataFrame`, `modin.pandas.Series`
 - `cudf.DataFrame`, `cudf.Series`
 - `dask.DataFrame`, `dask.Series`
 - `panderas.DataFrame`, `panderas.Series`

  With `cudf`, the code must call `.to_pandas()`.
 With dask, the code must call `.compute()`, can use `@delayed` or `dask.distributed.Client`. etc.

-- [Cudf](https://github.com/rapidsai/cudf) is a part of Rapids framework from NVidia, to implement pandas in GPU.
-- [Dask](https://docs.dask.org/en/stable/) is a clustered and leasy version of pandas.
-It's possible to distribution all dataframes transformations with multicore or a cluster.

 We propose to replace all these classes and scenarios, with a *uniform model*, inspired by [dask](https://www.dask.org/).